Saturday, 21 June 2025

 https://www.youtube.com/watch?v=-fZ3DloZvhE

 On Simple Minds' next album, my favourite of theirs and an unquestionable masterpiece, Empires and Dance, one that had me scratching my head was a track entitled, 'Kant Kino'.
-This word, infuriatingly, wasn't in the dictionary and it wasn't until many years later that I discovered it was the name of an arty cinema in Berlin.
-I did, however, on opening my Pearls Encyclopaedia, having found nothing in the dictionary, discover that there had been a German philosopher called Immanuel Kant, even though the song had nothing to do with him.
+These two words, infuriatingly, weren't in the dictionary and it wasn't until many years later that I discovered 'Kant Kino' was the name of an arty cinema in Berlin.
+I did, however, on opening my Pearls Encyclopaedia, having found nothing in the dictionary, discover that there had been a very influential eighteenth century German philosopher called Immanuel Kant, even though the song had nothing to do with him.

 - Kant Kino Cinema, Berlin, 1980

-As mentioned, Simple Minds had led me on to Magazine, and as well as the already mentioned 'Tulpa', I very soon discovered a few other words via them which fascinated my eager mind and imagination.
+As mentioned, Simple Minds had led me on to Magazine, and as well as the already mentioned word 'Tulpa', I very soon discovered a few other words via them, too, which fascinated my eager mind and imagination.
 Little did I realise it but the first one had connotations of murder, and potential government cover-ups, as I was to discover.

 'Motorcade':